Social Security benefits will increase by 3.2% in 2024 as inflation moderates

 Any change to the calculation would require congressional approval.
 But with decades of inaction on Social Security and with the House at a standstill after the ouster of Speaker Kevin McCarthy, R-Calif., seniors and their advocates say they don’t have confidence any sort of change will be approved soon.

-The cost of living adjustments have a big impact for people like Alfred Mason, an 83-year-old Louisiana resident.
+The cost of living adjustments will have a big impact on people like Alfred Mason, an 83-year-old Louisiana resident.
 Mason said that “any increase is welcomed, because it sustains us for what we are going through.”

 As inflation is still high, he said, anything added to his income “would be greatly appreciated.”